 CDC Epidemiologist Found Dead Weeks After Going Missing, Drowning Suspected

-Timothy Cunningham, a 35-year-old Centers For Disease Control epidemiologist, vanished after leaving work Feb.
+Timothy Cunningham, a 35-year-old Centers For Disease Control and Prevention epidemiologist, vanished after leaving work Feb.
 12 complaining he felt unwell; some seven weeks later, his decomposed body was spotted by fishermen in a rugged area along the banks of the Atlanta area's Chattahoochee River, according to officials.

 "We have no indication of foul play," Major Michael O'Connor with the Atlanta Police Department said at a press conference Thursday.